Biking & Walking

 To inform this work, we asked community members to share their experiences through a short survey and an interactive comment map.
 More than 3,000 people completed the survey, and thousands of map pins highlighted places that work well or need improvement.

-View the Draft Plan
+Components of the Plan

 The final plan will be available as a webpage.